yegor256/blog/_drafts/jcabi-email.md

 }
 {% endhighlight %}

-Now I will create stamps for the subject, for `To:`, for `From:`, for `CC:`, for `BCC:`, etc. As many stamps as I like.
+Now, I will create stamps for the subject, for `To:`, for `From:`, for `CC:`, for `BCC:`, etc. As many stamps as I like.
 The class `MIME` will stay the same &mdash; small, cohesive, readable, solid, etc.

-What is important here is why I make a decision of refactoring while the class was relatively small.
-Indeed, I started to worry about these stamp classes when my `MIME` class was just 50 lines in size.
+What is important here is why I made a decision of refactoring while the class was relatively small.
+Indeed, I started to worry about these stamp classes when my `MIME` class was just 25 lines in size.

 That is exactly the point of this article &mdash;
-**immutability forces you to design cohesive and solid objects**.
+**immutability forces you to design small and cohesive objects**.

 Without immutability I would go the same direction as commons-email.
 My `MIME` class would grow in size and sooner or later would become as big as `Email` from commons-email.
-The only thing that stopped me was the necessary to refactor it, because I wasn't able to pass all arguments through a constructor.
+The only thing that stopped me was the necessity to refactor it, because I wasn't able to pass all arguments through a constructor.

 Without immutability I wouldn't have that motivator and I would